Eight queens puzzle: Exercise in algorithm design

-Constraint programming can also be very effective on this problem.

 An alternative to exhaustive search is an 'iterative repair' algorithm, which typically starts with all queens on the board, for example with one queen per column.
 It then counts the number of conflicts (attacks), and uses a heuristic to determine how to improve the placement of the queens.
 The 'minimum-conflicts' heuristic – moving the piece with the largest number of conflicts to the square in the same column where the number of conflicts is smallest – is particularly effective: it easily finds a solution to even the 1,000,000 queens problem.

 Unlike the backtracking search outlined above, iterative repair does not guarantee a solution: like all greedy procedures, it may get stuck on a local optimum.
 (In such a case, the algorithm may be restarted with a different initial configuration.)
 On the other hand, it can solve problem sizes that are several orders of magnitude beyond the scope of a depth-first search.

 As an alternative to backtracking, solutions can be counted by recursively enumerating valid partial solutions, one row at a time.
 Rather than constructing entire board positions, blocked diagonals and columns are tracked with bitwise operations.
 This does not allow the recovery of individual solutions.

 Sample program

 The following program is a translation of Niklaus Wirth's solution into the Python programming language, but does without the index arithmetic found in the original and instead uses lists to keep the program code as simple as possible.
 By using a coroutine in the form of a generator function, both versions of the original can be unified to compute either one or all of the solutions.
 Only 15,720 possible queen placements are examined.

-def queens(n, i, a, b, c):
+def queens(n: int, i: int, a: list, b: list, c: list):